Capgemini/capgemini.github.io/_posts/2017-09-15-react-for-java-devs.md

 `import * as actions from ‘./myactiondirectory/myactionjsfile’;`

-and bindActionCreators() is impoted from ‘redux’ and binds all the methods together.
+and `bindActionCreators()` is imported from ‘redux’ and binds all the methods together.
 A well named method… This will allow all your action methods to be visible in your component properties, and it will decide which pieces of state need to notify which reducers when they change.
 This means that your reducers need only fire and switch through a subset of your state — so in the above example, the posts reducer wouldn’t fire on a comment update.
 Now we need to call connect.